jseun/dotscan/README.md

-# doscan
-Digital Ocean Network Port Scanner
+# A Simple Network Port Scanner for DigitalOcean folks